shz/vztouch/readme.md

 There are a few buckets of functionality `vz.touch` provides:

  * A normalized interface across touch and click events
+ * Fast clicks for touch devices (i.e. no 300ms delay)
- * Useful extra information with its events (e.g. cursor position)
+ * Useful extra information for events (e.g. cursor position)
  * Workarounds for browser bugs (*cough* Android 4 stock browser *cough*)

 With the exception of the Android 4.x stock browser, `vz.touch` supports